fbpx

 The Growing Ransomware Threat

-Ransomware targeting a broad range of companies is rapidly increasing to the extent that ransomware payments are set to nearly double in 2021.
+Ransomware targets a broad range of companies, with a particular rise in the healthcare and other sensitive sectors.
+It is rapidly increasing to the extent that ransomware payments are set to nearly double.
 The nature of the threat, the high stakes, and the immense pressure these attacks levy on their victims make having trusted counsel a priority for navigating the ransomware crisis.
-As counsel, we help clients prepare and respond to cyberattacks such as ransomware in a manner that comprehensively accounts for both legal and business considerations.
+As a ransomware lawyer, we help clients prepare and respond to cyberattacks such as ransomware in a manner that comprehensively accounts for both legal and business considerations.

 While cyberattacks in general and ransomware incidents in specific are highly dynamic areas of the law, we take pride in staying on the cutting edge of developments in the space to provide clients with effective counsel.